 2. Follow up with new business connections.

-Let’s say you notice several donors work for the same company.
-That might point to a potential partnership or sponsorship opportunity.
-Reach out to one of your donors to facilitate an introduction with the company’s leadership.
-Then, you can also share that several of your donors work for the business when chatting about a potential partnership, indicating some alignment between your values.
+- Corporate sponsorship or partnership opportunities.
+As you complete wealth screenings, perhaps you notice several donors work for the same company—this might point to a potential partnership or sponsorship opportunity.
+To follow up on this opportunity, reach out to introduce yourself to the company’s leadership.
+Share that several of your donors work for the business when chatting about a potential partnership, indicating alignment between your values.

-Don’t forget to follow up on matching gift opportunities!
-Look into each employer’s guidelines to pinpoint eligible donors.
+- Matching gift opportunities.
+Some employers offer matching gift programs where they match their employees’ donations to charitable causes.
+Research each employer’s guidelines to pinpoint eligible donors.
 If your development team has enough time on its hands, you might even start conversations with companies that don’t have a program in place already.

 3. Segment your donors.

 While certainly helpful, wealth screening is an extensive process.
 Segmenting your donors before conducting your financial data append can ease the workload and break down your expansive donor base into bite-sized pieces.
 For instance, you might segment your donors into categories such as:

 Screening by group will help your nonprofit focus on specific areas of your fundraising.
 Then, after you receive your results, you can segment your donors even further to send highly-relevant appeals.
 For instance, you can group donors based on their giving capacities and specific interests in your programs, making sure they receive the appeals most relevant to their needs.

 Leading up to an event, you can perform a wealth screening to increase registrations and create a memorable experience for attendees.
 For instance, you can leverage the data you gather to: